 “I would without a doubt recommend this course to anyone who loves skiing and wants to have an amazing experience meeting new people and just having a good time!
 The coaches were not only amazing skiers but made the course so much fun!”

-This depends on your goals, but once you are qualified, you can start to look for work straight away.
+Yes, once you are qualified, you can start to look for work straight away.

 Depending on where you are based, you may find work in resort for the remainder of the season, you may choose to go elsewhere, or you may decide to wait until the next season before embarking on teaching.